dword-design/sebastianlandwehr.com/content/posts/how-to-access-nuxt-js-page-data-in-route-objects.md

 And that's it, if you check `/sitemap.xml`, you should only see non-auth routes!

-## Further thoughts
+## Further Thoughts

-So that was an introduction to [nuxt-route-meta](https://github.com/dword-design/nuxt-route-meta).
+That was an introduction to [nuxt-route-meta](https://github.com/dword-design/nuxt-route-meta).
 I hope it's of some use for you!
-If you like it, feel free to leave a star at [star at GitHub](https://github.com/dword-design/nuxt-route-meta).
-Also, the module is working, but probably needs further work, so in case you need something or there is a bug, [file an issue](https://github.com/dword-design/nuxt-route-meta/issues).
+If you like it, feel free to leave a star at [star at GitHub](https://github.com/dword-design/nuxt-route-meta) 🌟.
+Also, the module probably needs some more work, so in case you need something or there is a bug, [file an issue](https://github.com/dword-design/nuxt-route-meta/issues).
 Thanks for reading!